rkuhn/akka/akka-docs/rst/scala/io.rst

 The decoding side does the same things that the encoder does in the same order, it just uses a :class:`ByteIterator` to retrieve primitive data types or arrays of those from the underlying :class:`ByteString`.
-And in the end it hands the assembled :class:`Message` as an event to the next stage, i.e. wrapped in a :class:`Left`.
+And in the end it hands the assembled :class:`Message` as an event to the next stage using the optimized :meth:`singleEvent` facility (see warning above).

 Building a Pipeline
 ^^^^^^^^^^^^^^^^^^^